jdauphant/developers-documentation/_scalingo_api/collaborators.md

 --- row ---

-## Invite collaborator to work on an app
+## Invite Collaborator To Work on an App

 --- row ---